The Spray That Actually Kills Sweat Smell in 10 Seconds (Tested)

 1. ODORSTRIKE — 10 second contact, full neutralisation

 Two pumps on the underarm, one on the collar, one on the back panel.
 At 10 seconds the shirt was dry to the touch.
 At 10 seconds the smell was gone — not replaced with fragrance, just absent.
 At 10 minutes, still absent.
 At one hour, still absent.
-The Zinc Ricinoleate binds the volatile odor molecules at the molecular level so your nose has nothing to detect. β-Cyclodextrin traps anything else. the science behind why Zinc Ricinoleate works on contact goes deep on the chemistry.
+The Zinc PCA binds the volatile odor molecules at the molecular level so your nose has nothing to detect. β-Cyclodextrin traps anything else. the science behind why Zinc PCA works on contact goes deep on the chemistry.

 2. Febreze fabric refresher — 5 minutes, 80% effective